 Contact a Houston Elder Law Attorney

 If you or a loved one needs help with an elder law issue—especially if you are worried that they are being unduly influenced—contact the Houston elder law attorneys at McCulloch & Miller, PLLC.
 We assist seniors and their families in making long-term care decisions and ensure their best interests are being taken into account.
 Because our attorneys are knowledgeable in estate planning and elder law matters, we understand how stressful and complicated these situations can be.
-To learn how we can help your elderly loved one stay safe and prepare for the future, give us a call today at 713-333-8900 and schedule a free consultation.
+To learn how we can help your elderly loved one stay safe and prepare for the future, give us a call today at 713-333-8900 and schedule a consultation.